During my two years of junior high school, the business of being asked to stay after class became part of my typical school day routine.

 But mental illness isn’t exactly like other disorders where you can just change medication at the drop of a hat.
 It takes weeks to get into your system and even longer to find meds that you tolerate with the least amount of side effects.
 With all that comes a sort of chicken-egg problem: some medications cause complications that then had to be medicated as well, and it’s sometimes difficult to sort out which came first.

-For example, I started taking lithium during that trip back to the states in 2013.
-Three years on it saw me gain around 60 pounds, large in part because my thyroid started to slow down, possibly as a side effect of the medication… which caused me to have less energy to be more active, leading to blood pressure and cholesterol issues, which now required also treating through medication.
+For example, I started taking one medication during that trip back to the states in 2013, and my first two years on it saw me gain around 60 pounds, large in part because my thyroid started to slow down, possibly as a side effect of the medication… which caused me to have less energy to be more active, leading to blood pressure and cholesterol issues, which now required also treating through medication.

 This also marked the first time I willingly saw a regular doctor in several years.
 My hormones also seemed to be on the fritz, making me constantly uncomfortable and all the more moody.
 I was prescribed another new medication, and my doctor had started murmuring about my blood pressure, which I more or less ignored out of the frustration of having to add even more medication to my regiment.